TKim18/janus-sosp-2024-artifact/README.md

 execute and collect results.
 Note that the repository is already cloned at a globally available directory.

 ### Steps
+0. Run `ssh h24.evaldisks.sosp24eval`.
+This moves you into the main client host.
 1. Run `cd /proj/sosp24eval/janus-sosp-2024-artifact/scripts`.
 All of these scripts are available for you to run.
 2. Run `cat env > ~/.bashrc`.
 3. Run `source ~/.bashrc`.